Free Police Collision Report

 Personal Injury Attorney Bill Coats often sees clients who only have the minimal information; he will immediately order the complete collision report for auto injury claims because it describes the “official” details of the accident as well as the registered owner’s name and insurance company.

 At about 1:15am, two deputies were in a police SUV when they were struck by a driver that failed to stop at a stop sign.
+The collision pushed their vehicle off of the road, and they were both injured along with a passenger in the other vehicle, but are expected to be okay.

 At about 3:00 pm, a man hijacked a woman's car, struck her with it, and fled the scene, which lead police to pursue the man.
 Eventually, the man crashed the vehicle and was detained, and the woman who was hit was hospitalized, but only sustained non-life threatening injuries.